-At the heart of the military collective memory is the Brazilian version of a 'two demons' theory where violations happened at 'both sides' of a revolutionary war.394 This discourse can be noted in the reluctance of the armed forces to participate in transitional justice measures and the criticism they direct towards all the initiatives.
+At the heart of the military collective memory is the Brazilian version of a "two demons" theory were violations happened at "both sides" of a revolutionary war.393 This discourse can be noted in the reluctance of the armed forces in participating in transitional justice measures and the criticism they direct towards all the initiatives.
 While the reparation commissions were merely tolerated, a more reactive approach can be observed by the military reaction towards revisions in the Amnesty Law and the establishment of the NTC.
-The military, in all cases, were particularly worried about the possible punishment of agents.395
+The military, in all cases, was particularly worried about the possible punishment of agents.394